 Enviro Master Blog

 When you walk into a business, the bathroom is not the first thing you see, but it will be the thing you remember if it smells and has questionable stains.
-A recent study revealed more than half (55%) of those surveyed said they would probably not go back to a business with dirty bathrooms.
+A recent study revealed that more than half of those surveyed said they would probably not go back to a business with dirty bathrooms.
 Some business owners may think they have their bathroom situation under control, but there are areas commonly overlooked.

 Hard Water Stain or Mold?